sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 The ``.p.py`` extension identifies this as a file that has to be preprocessed) by the ``preprocess`` program.
-In a doc string in ``basename.p.py`` we do a preprocessor include in a comment line, say
+In a doc string in ``basename.p.py`` we do a preprocessor include in a comment line, say (use triple quotes in the doc string in case the ``doc1`` documentation includes code snippets with doc strings with the usual triple double quotes)

 .. code-block:: py

+        '''
         #    #include "docstrings/doc1.dst.txt
+        '''

 ..
 Note: we insert an error right above as the right quote is missing.